Ridlock9090/cea_cloudformation/README.md

 ---

 **7. s3-bucket.yaml**
--This AWS CloudFormation template creates an Amazon S3 bucket.
+- This AWS CloudFormation template creates an Amazon S3 bucket.

 Summary:
 The template defines a single S3 bucket resource (`S3Bucket`) with the name `ridlock-s3-bucket-yaml`.
 This setup allows for the storage and management of objects in the cloud, providing a scalable and durable solution for data storage.
 The configuration is straightforward, focusing on establishing a specific S3 bucket for various storage needs.